What are Expository Essays and Their Parts?

 - What is Iambic Pentameter

 In all these examples, you would focus on using only facts.
 For an expository essay, when comparing HD-DVD to Blu-Ray you would say “HD-DVD can support 2gb/sec of data transfer whereas Blu-Ray can only support 1.7gb/sec”.
 These are facts which cannot be disputed.
+To make your essay stronger, add in quotes to prop up your statements or other research into the topic idea.

 An incorrect version of the same sentence would read “HD-DVD is better than Blu-Ray because it is a more technologically advanced product”.
 This is more of an opinion statement, which would be proper for a formal essay, but not an expository essay.